 A minute further along and you will see piles of stones surrounding the base of a collection of trees.
 It is said that this is the resting place of a very important person, perhaps an emperor, of the ancient Sundanese kingdom of Pajajaran.
 Pakuan Pajajaran was a capital city of the empire and given that it was destroyed by the Sultanate of Banten in 1579 then if the stories are true then this rarely-visited grave site is very old indeed.

-The descent from the southerly, highest, top of Gunung Wayang back to the tea plantation tracks is short, but steep, slippery and muddy.
+The descent from the southerly top of Gunung Wayang back to the tea plantation tracks is short, but steep, slippery and muddy.
 In December 2012 local people had recently been up this way and left red ribbons tied to branches but even so the ‘path’ could only barely be described as a proper ‘path’ at all.
 You’ll have a real fight with the undergrowth.
 Once again, stay to the right as the trail drops down steeply until you reach a thin white water pipe near the edge of farm fields.
 Pick your way through the farm fields past one or two huts and drop down to the gravel track (1,790m) just 500 metres south of the starting point.
 It should have taken between 4 and 5 hours in total.

 An often-spectacular, little-known, demanding and at times dangerous hike in West Java.
 Somewhat unbelievably, this lovely area is also the source of the Citarum River which is one of the world’s most polluted!

 If you have time, be sure to visit one of the hot springs in the area – ideal for washing the thorns and mud from your limbs.
 There is a small, local hot mandi known as ‘cipanas’ just a ten minute drive from the starting point (again, you will need to ask for directions) but most people prefer to visit Cibolang Hot Springs where you can relax in hot water swimming pools at the foot of Gunung Windu (just below the Windu crater, on the southwest side).
 It takes about 20 to 30 minutes to drive to Cibolang from the Wayang hike starting point.